syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/layouts.md

 {% endtabs %}

 ![ASP.NET MVC Ribbon Control with group header](./images/ribbon-header.jpg)

 ### Defining group icon

-You can make use of the [GroupIconCss](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_GroupIconCss) property to define the CSS class for the icons to be shown in the group overflow button.
-The overflow popup will appear on resizing the ribbon.
+The [GroupIconCss](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_GroupIconCss) property is used to customize the icons in the group overflow button.
+When the ribbon's size is adjusted, the group popup will appear.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}